Phantom's Revenge began its life as the infamous "Steel Phantom", the world's

 coasters with Kennywood's beautiful mountainous terrain.

-coasters, Phantom�s Revenge is fairly short, but the ride still
+Compared to other hyper coasters, Phantom's Revenge is fairly short, but the ride still

-you will most definitely enjoy Phantom's Revenge.
+Phantom, you will most definitely enjoy Phantom's Revenge.

 Intense drops and amazing speed